dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Unix.md

-# Building, Debugging and Testing on Windows
+# Building, Debugging and Testing on Unix
 This guide is meant to help developers setup an environment for debugging / contributing to Roslyn from Linux.
 Particularly for developers who aren't experienced with .NET Core development on Linux.